SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 The following rules apply:

-  1. If you name a section, for example "[Plugins]", similar to the section label in the configuration file generated by *Simulator Setup*, the key / value pairs will simply overwrite everything with a similar key in this section.
+  1. If you name a section, for example "[Plugins]", similar to the section label in the configuration file generated by "Simulator Setup", the key / value pairs will simply overwrite everything with a similar key in this section.
 Missing keys in the generated configuration file will be created.

-  2. If you prefix the section name with "Add: " like in "[Add: Plugins]", every value for a given key will be added to the current value of this key in the configuration file generated by *Simulator Setup*, unless it is already a part of the current value.
+  2. If you prefix the section name with "Add: " like in "[Add: Plugins]", every value for a given key will be added to the current value of this key in the configuration file generated by "Simulator Setup", unless it is already a part of the current value.

     Example:

     [Add: Plugins]
 	Race Spotter=; synthesizer: dotNET

-  3. If you prefix the section name with "Delete: " like in "[Delete: Plugins]", every value for a given key will be deleted from the current value of this key in the configuration file generated by *Simulator Setup*.
+  3. If you prefix the section name with "Delete: " like in "[Delete: Plugins]", every value for a given key will be deleted from the current value of this key in the configuration file generated by "Simulator Setup".

-  4. Last, but least, you can replace parts of the current value for a given key in the configuration file generated by *Simulator Setup* by declaring a "[Replace: xxx]" section in the patch file with *xxx* as the name of the original section.
+  4. Last, but least, you can replace parts of the current value for a given key in the configuration file generated by "Simulator Setup" by declaring a "[Replace: xxx]" section in the patch file with *xxx* as the name of the original section.
 The value for a key in the patch file must look like this:

     *original value 1*->*new value 1* [ | *original value 2*->*new value 2* | ... ]